Open Transaction

 • The Halt Script script step is used within a transaction

-• A script is cancelled using the Script Debugger
+• A script is canceled using the Script Debugger

 • There are privilege errors such as no field access, no record access, and no table access